AaronWatters/H5Gizmos/doc/Components/Simple.md

 await Blank.show()
 ```

-then later load the image using the `change_array` method.
+then later loads the image using the `change_array` method.

 ```Python
 import numpy as np